 This phase of the community engagement process started in January 2023 and included stakeholder interviews to better understand the issues and opportunities associated with the park.
 Interviewed stakeholder groups included:

-The draft Drivers of Change were updated in August 2023 and will be confirmed with the community in Phase 1.
-Visit the Community Engagement Phase 1: Building a Vision section to review the updated draft Drivers of Change.
+The draft drivers of change were confirmed in summer 2023.
+Visit the Community Engagement Phase 1 section to review the finalized drivers of change.

-During this phase of the community engagement process, the City is working with residents and stakeholders to define a renewed overall vision for the park, including a series of Design Principles and Big Moves which will guide the development of design options in Phase 2.
+This phase of the community engagement process started in May 2023.
+In this phase, the City worked with residents and stakeholders to define a renewed overall vision for the park, including a series of guiding principles and big moves which will guide the development of design options in Community Engagement Phase 2.

 The lack of clear sightlines throughout the park and the presence of dark corners present safety challenges and often attract undesirable activities, like drug use and drug dealing.
 Particular areas of the park, including the area to the south of the 519 and the northeast corner of the park, lack good lighting and/or programming and can feel particularly unsafe.